 • am • are • be • been • being • did • do • does • had • has • have • is • was • were

 Verb phrases composed of helping verbs define the time or possibility of the root verb, so they “help” the reader understand the action.

 Linking verbs connect the subject of your sentence to a noun or adjective that describes your subject.
 The noun or adjective is called the “subject complement.”

 We are your new neighbors.

-The most common linking verb is the various forms of “to be” (am, are, is, was, were, etc.).
-Sometimes, the forms of “to be” are helping verbs, as you learned in the previous section.
+The most common linking verb can be found in the various forms of “to be” (am, are, is, was, were, etc.).
+Sometimes, the forms of “to be” are helping verbs.

 “To become” and “to seem” are always linking verbs.
 The following verbs, however, can sometimes be linking verbs and other times be action verbs: